 We truly believe that for care offered at an addiction disorder treatment center to be successful we cannot simply focus upon the presenting symptoms – we need to take the whole person into consideration.
 All aspects of what make you who you are need to be included in the recovery process, including your physical, emotional, mental, and spiritual needs.
 We also believe that each of our patients have rights, responsibilities, and choices when it comes to their addiction treatment.
 Our approach to treatment empowers our patients so that they are able to be involved in their own mental health care.

-Treatment Options for Barbiturate Abuse at Cascade Behavioral Health
+Treatment at Cascade Behavioral Health Hospital for barbiturate addiction

 As one of the best barbiturates addiction treatment center near Seattle, we have taken the time to develop programs that will provide optimal emotional health care without causing too much interference in the lives of our patients.
 Each program includes stabilization, individual sessions, group sessions, and family therapy.
 Before any treatment procedures can begin, comprehensive assessments will be conducted to determine your particular treatment needs.
 This assessment will determine how dependent you have become on barbiturates and if you have any other mental health concerns.